Forza.guide

 • S1 / S2: typically semi-slicks or race slicks.
 Rally tires sit between sport and semi-slick in PI cost but offer cornering grip closer to slicks — worth experimenting with on light, powerful cars.

-General rule: heavier cars need stickier tires to keep up on tighter tracks.
-Older cars also benefit from stickier tires to compensate for their inferior factory suspension.
+Heavier and older cars want stickier tires to keep up on tighter tracks — older cars to compensate for their inferior factory suspension.

 02